Cmk31311/ScreenAI-website/README.md

-# ScreenAI Website
+# SCAI Website

-ScreenAI is a responsive landing page that highlights an AI-powered screen intelligence platform.
+SCAI is a responsive landing page that highlights an AI-powered screen intelligence platform.
 The site is built using plain HTML, CSS, and vanilla JavaScript—no build tools required—so you can deploy it on any static host in seconds.

 ## Features